samuraitruong/cloud-code-challenge/README.md

 # CI & Deploy

 This project is pre-configure with (https://travis-ci.org "Travis CI").
 When the build finish, Travis will deploy to azure website.
 Make sure you setup Azure Username, Password, and Sitename inside Travis Setting.
-Read more about Travis Azure deployment here - (https://docs.travis-ci.com/user/deployment/azure-web-apps/)
+Read more about [Travis Azure deployment](https://docs.travis-ci.com/user/deployment/azure-web-apps/)

 This repository is deployed  at (http://cloudcodechallenge.azurewebsites.net)